Q: What is certified organic farming?

 A: The land was zoned for utility use within the Agricultural Land Reserve (ALR).
 While a small portion of it remains a utility zone under ownership by CRD Water, the rest of the land has been transferred to Saanich and rezoned, as a Rural Demonstration Farm zone.
 The Haliburton Farm remains within the ALR.

 Q: Is there parking for cars at the farm, or other ways of getting there?

 A: Adequate on-site parking is available for participants in work parties and small workshop events and weekly farm stand or CSA pick-up customers.
-For the few large community events that we hold, we are investigating temporary off-site parking (through local schools, churches or parks).
 There is local bus service with stops at the bottom of Haliburton Road.
 We encourage local residents to walk or ride bicycles to the farm.

 Q: Will there be walking trails and public education at the farm?

 A: Yes, we have developed a perimeter trail, available for guided farm tours.
 The farming areas are fenced (to protect the crops from deer) and there are opportunities for public participation in workshops and educational events.
-The farm has collaborated with Gaia College and Royal Roads University to offer scheduled food-growing courses.
-There is also regular interaction with local schools and colleges to educate and involve students in organic farming.
+The farm works with the Regenerative Home Gardener to offer scheduled food-growing courses.
+There is also regular interaction with local schools and colleges to educate and involve students in organic farming and land restoration processes.